 The weather tends to be challenging.
 Ben Nevis is up in the northwestern Highlands, along the northwest coast of Scotland.
 This is where the weather coming off the north Atlantic first hits land.

-There is usually quite a temperature difference between the bottom and the top.
+There usually is a large temperature difference between the bottom and the top.
 Some times the cloud base comes down to about where the snow line is in this picture.
 Usually the summit is in cloud.
 Walking through snow in a cloud can be disorienting.
 And it doesn't make for very good pictures....

 It will rain until you reach the elevation where the rain turns first to sleet and then to snow.
 A lot of wind gets funneled through the glens and then blows very strongly as it is forced over the mountains.
 This gives you the experience of being sprayed with rain and sleet from below.